thisismypassport/shrinko8/README.md

 `python timp_p8_tools.py path-to-input.p8 path-to-output.png --minify`

-This tool often compresses a bit better than Pico-8. (caveat - if your *code* contains pre-compressed strings, this tool will currently give worse compression)
+This tool often compresses code a bit better than Pico-8. (caveat - if your *code* contains pre-compressed strings, this tool will currently give worse compression)

 ## Automatic renaming of identifiers